justnat3/pox/README.md

+# PookiPy

+## Where I am at

+I'm working on the parser

-# PookiPy ## Purpose
+## Purpose
-This is just a simple general purpose programming langauge based off of the Lox programming language described in the "crafting interpreters" book.
+This is just a simple general purpose programming langauge.

-## Syntax

-This looks like lox

-## Examples

-None so far